jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 - The protein content of each food is required.
 Examples:
   - Peanut butter: ~23 g protein per 100 g (≈ 230 mg protein per g)
   - Milk: ~9 g protein per 250 ml (≈ 36 mg protein per ml)
-- At initial steps, doses are often too small to measure and require dilution.
+- At initial steps, doses are often too small to measure on a scale and require dilution.

 Dilution assumptions:

-- Solid-in-liquid: The solid contributes negligibly to final volume as long as the ratio between grams of food and ml of water is < 1:10.
-If this assumption is violated, allow it but show a warning.
+- Solid-in-liquid: we assume that solid contributes negligibly to final volume.
+If the ratio between grams of food and ml of water is > 1:10 show a warning.
 - Liquid-in-liquid: Volumes are additive.

 Phenotypes supported:

-1) Food A with initial dilutions then direct.
+1. Food A with initial dilutions then direct.
-2) Food A with dilutions throughout.
+2. Food A with dilutions throughout.
-3) Food A without any dilutions (often impractical early unless compounded).
+3. Food A without any dilutions (often impractical early unless compounded).
-4) Food A → Food B at some point (Food A may be diluted/undiluted/mixed before transition).
+4. Food A → Food B at some point (Food A may be diluted/undiluted before transition).

 ## 3. Project Structure